waltonjones/or_methods_authorea/title.md

-Surveying the Orco interactome in adult Drosophila
+A novel mass spectrometry-based screening platform reveals the Orco interactome in Drosophila melanogaster